smXplorer/AlliGator/docs/source/alligator-bibliography.rst

  photon-counting detector, Journal of Biomedical Optics 17 (2012) 016008.
  `doi:10.1117/1.JBO.17.1.016008 <https://doi.org/doi:10.1117/1.JBO.17.1.016008>`_

+Discusses the phasor ratio concept (borrowed from the Gratton lab, where Ryan Colyer came from) as well as some basic phasor properties.

 ..
 [Chen2018] Sez‐Jade Chen, Nattawut Sinsuebphon, Alena Rudkouskaya, Margarida
  Barroso, Xavier Intes, Xavier Michalet, "In vitro and in vivo phasor analysis of stoichiometry and pharmacokinetics using short‐lifetime near‐infrared dyes